TitoAgudelo/pando/README.md

 pando
 =====

-simple web page with django and foundation zurb
+simple web page with django and bootstrap